braindecoding/slr/README.md

 Warning: The quasi-newton algorithm does not use analytic Hessian.
 Hessian flag in options will be ignored (supplied Hessian will not be used).

-solution is modifiing slr_learning in SLR1.2.1alpha line 98, in optimset by add parameter 'Algorithm','trust-region'
+solution is modifiing slr_learning and smlr_learning in SLR1.2.1alpha line 98, in optimset by add parameter 'Algorithm','trust-region'

 from :
 ```